-Electricity Repair category 2 Notes The fuse box has been upgraded to a circuit breaker style, however, some older components such as "box" style socket outlets were evident along with limited socket outlets in places.
-Some upgrading/modernisation may be required.
+Electricity Repair category 2 Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.